Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Classic MCTS

 \subsection{Basic Theory}

 Monte Carlo Tree Search is an iterative algorithm that searches the state space and builds statistical evidence about the decisions available in particular states.
-As mentioned in the Introduction, formally, MCTS is applicable to MPDs.
-MPD is a process modelled as a tuple $(S, A_S, P_a, R_a)$, where: \begin{itemize} \item $S$ - is a set of states that are possible in an environment (state space).
+As mentioned in the Introduction, formally, MCTS is applicable to MDPs.
+MDP is a process modelled as a tuple $(S, A_S, P_a, R_a)$, where: \begin{itemize} \item $S$ - is a set of states that are possible in an environment (state space).
 A specific state $s_0 \in S$ is distinguished as the initial state. \item $A_s$ - denotes a set of actions available to perform in state $s$.
-The subscript $S$ can be omitted if all actions are always available in given environment. \item $P_{a}(s,s')$ - is the transition function modelled by a probability that action $a$ performed in state $s$ will lead to state $s'$.
-In deterministic games, the probability is equal to $1$. \item $R_a(s)$ - is the immediate reward (payoff) for reaching state $s$ by action $a$.
-In game AI research, the rewards usually depend only on the state $s$, so the action component can be omitted. \end{itemize}
+The subscript $S$ can be omitted if all actions are always available in the given environment. \item $P_{a}(s,s')$ - is the transition function modelled by a probability that action $a$ performed in state $s$ will lead to state $s'$.
+In deterministic games, the probability is equal to $1$ if the action in state $s$ leads to $s'$, whereas $0$ if it does not. \item $R_a(s)$ - is the immediate reward (payoff) for reaching state $s$ by action $a$.
+In Markov games, where states incorporate all the necessary information (that summarizes the history), the action component can be omitted. \end{itemize}

 This formalism enables to model a simulated environment with sequential decisions to make in order to receive a reward after certain sequence of actions.
 The next state of the environment can be derived only using the current state and the performed action.
 We will use the game-related term \textit{action} and a broader one - \textit{decision} - interchangeably.
 The same applies for the term \textit{game} and \textit{problem}.